Moero! Nekketsu Rhythm Damashii Osu! Tatakae! Ouendan 2: Gameplay

-Brand-new features introduced to the series for the first time in Moero!
-Nekketsu Rhythm Damashii include improvements to replay management, namely the removal of Elite Beat Agents one replay per mission restriction, an increase of the replay storage limit from 19 to 20 and the inclusion of the option to delete individual replays (which can otherwise only be done with a drastic factory reset that erases all the others in Agents).
-Moreover, on the easiest difficulty, the player can continue a failed stage from the point the failure occurred, beginning with half of the life bar.
+Brand-new features that appeared in neither the first Ouendan game nor Agents include improvements to replay management, namely the removal of Elite Beat Agents one replay per mission restriction, an increase of the replay storage limit from 19 to 20 and the inclusion of the option to delete individual replays (which can otherwise only be done with a drastic factory reset that erases all the others in Agents).
+Moreover, there is also an auto-revive feature exclusively on the easiest difficulty level that gives players two tries to finish any mission before the last two, allowing the player to immediately resume from one failure with about 60% of the spirit gauge filled.
 Unlike the first Ouendan game and Agents, the beatmaps of most missions (as opposed to few or none) on expert difficulty, which are usually mirrored beatmaps of the hard difficulty, have slightly different beat patterns or extra markers, causing expert mode to have a higher (or in some cases, lower) max combo count than that of hard mode.
 It is also possible to unlock a mode in which the game's timer circles/markers are disabled, forcing the player to hit the markers with only the rhythm of the music as a guide.
 On the Kigaru ni Ōen mode, only the timer circles are missing.
 On all other difficulty levels, the whole marker disappears, and as the player moves up the difficulty levels, the markers disappear faster.
 The game also records the top three scores of each mission and includes an unlockable gallery featuring various pictures of the two teams unlocked each time a specific player rank is reached, the "best ending" of a mission is earned for the first time or a new act in the campaign is unlocked.
 The multiplayer mode has also been upgraded, as players are now allowed to use the male cheerleaders on the expert Karei ni Ōen mode.
 They retain their male animations, except their dancing corresponds to the positioning of the Very Hard markers.
 Likewise, the player is allowed to use a Cheer Girl on the easier difficulties, retaining the female moves, but the dances correspond to the male markers.
 As well as being able to skip song intros, players can now skip the ending sequence of songs they have previously completed.